SilasCundiff/Portfolio/README.md

 - Uses a grid system to display cards.
 - Can filter cards by project type.
-- possibly add alternate togglable grid layouts like a list type instead of cards
+- possibly add alternate toggle-able grid layouts like a list type instead of cards

 ## About